jvataidee/ObjectTrackingYOLOR/README.md

   <img src="https://github.com/jvataidee/ObjectTrackingYOLOR/blob/main/demo.gif" alt="Demo" width="75%" height="75%">
 </p>

-This project is a Streamlit-based object tracking dashboard that utilizes the YOLOR algorithm.
-It allows you to track objects in a video and provides various settings to customize the tracking process.
+This project was developed based on the practical knowledge gained from the [Augmented Startups](https://www.augmentedstartups.com/)  course.
+The course provided valuable insights and guidance on implementing advanced object tracking algorithms using deep learning technique.
+By applying the concepts learned from Augmented Startups, we were able to leverage the YOLOR algorithm and integrate it with the DeepSORT algorithm to create a robust and efficient object tracking system.
+The course materials and hands-on exercises from Augmented Startups played a significant role in shaping the development of this project, enabling us to deliver a high-quality and cutting-edge tracking solution.

 <p align="center">
   <img src="https://github.com/jvataidee/ObjectTrackingYOLOR/blob/main/layout.png" alt="Demo" width="75%" height="75%">